u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

                             limit=10))
 ```

-We can find the timerange limit variables here which can specify the subreddit, but there is one minor issue: when limit='None'.
+Here, we can find the timerange limit variables which can specify the subreddit, but there is one minor issue that happens when limit='None'.
 This tells the code to scrape all the posts without any further limits like the filter or score below.
 The code will run slowly and sometimes even fail to generate the result, so I modified the code as shown:

 ```python
 import praw